Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 template: challenges
 name: challenges-solution

-## Solution: Copy data into a new array one bigger
+## Example: Copy data into a new, bigger array

-An example of simulating "adding" new values on-the-fly to an array.
-Here we take an arbitrary number of inputs from the user and store whatever they enter into an array.
+Here, a user provides us with inputs, and we store whatever they enter into an array.

 ```java
 String[] veggies = new String[1]; // start with an array to hold just one value